-The $500 nonrefundable tuition deposit must be made by the date posted on your admissions letter in order to secure your space for the incoming class.
+The $500 nonrefundable enrollment deposit must be made by the date posted on your admissions letter in order to secure your space for the incoming class.

 (SAIC recommends you use Firefox or Internet Explorer.
 Remember to turn off your pop up blocker)

 - Visit saic.edu/students.